Production

 The oil makes the grain shine and protects the wood from moisture and dirt.

-Before a work leaves my workshop, I examine it critically:
+Before a piece leaves my workshop, I critically examine it:

 • Are all surfaces perfect?